 Russian Conversational Blueprint: pick this course if you are interested in actually speaking Russian.
-The course will guide you from the beginner levels to the intermediate level in about 90 days, while focusing on speaking.
+The course will help you start to enjoy conversations with native speakers in just a few weeks.

 Michel Thomas Russian: pick this learn Russian course if you are a complete beginner.
 The course will teach you how you can go from complete beginner to upper beginner in about a month or 2.

 What should you do next?

 Learning Russian does NOT need to be difficult.
 All you need is a solid plan that helps you improve the following things daily:

 - listening skills